-Aimed at the layperson these walking tours in central London or in one of London's "villages" feature architectural pleasures and quiet and attractive stretches in back streets, parks or along the water.
+Aimed at the lay person these walking tours in central London or in one of London's "villages" feature attractive architecture and quiet and pleasant stretches in back streets, parks or along the water.
 They cover social history and the often surprising evolution of London's infrastructure.
 Apart from those with a general interest or looking for entertainment I also cater for older school students and university students.

 Scientific Tourism in London